Ph.D. in Public Policy Program Admissions

 Admissions and Deadline

-A number of considerations (in no particular order) consistently prove to be highly desirable in making admissions decisions:
+A number of considerations (in no particular order) consistently prove to be highly desirable in making positive admissions decisions:

-- interdisciplinary research sensibilities;
+- interdisciplinary research abilities;

 - intellectual curiosity and wherewithal;